okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    F: (optional) Homing feedrate, in mm/min (TODO: Is this correct?)
+    F: (code, optional) Homing feedrate, in mm/min (TODO: Is this correct?)
-    X: (optional) If present, home the x axis to its minimum position
+    X: (flag, optional) If present, home the x axis to its minimum position
-    Y: (optional) If present, home the y axis to its minimum position
+    Y: (flag, optional) If present, home the y axis to its minimum position
-    Z: (optional) If present, home the z axis to its minimum position
+    Z: (flag, optional) If present, home the z axis to its minimum position

 S3g Output